gjbex/Fortran-MOOC/docs/performance.md

-When you think about performance in terms of hardware, the clock frequency of your Central Processing Unit (CPU) is obviously a factor that plays a role. t what does that mean?
+When you think about performance in terms of hardware, the clock frequency of your Central Processing Unit (CPU) is obviously a factor that plays a role.
+But what does that mean?
 This frequency is the number of cycles a CPU will perform per second.
 In a cycle elementary operations can be performed.
 For instance, a multiplication takes approximately 5 cycles to complete.
-However, if your application does many of them, one after the other without interruption, on average it takes only a single cycle for an addition of a multiplication of two floating point values.
+However, if your application does many of them, one after the other without interruption, on average it takes only a single cycle for an addition or a multiplication of two floating point values.
-(Addition and multiplication are performed in approximately 5 stages, each in dedicated hardware components.
-Hence, when a pair of number is added, at cycle 2 the first stage is idle, and can handle the first stage of a second pair of numbers, while the second stage of the first pair is handled by second stage hardware.
+Addition and multiplication are performed in approximately 5 stages, each in dedicated hardware components.
+Hence, when a pair of numbers is added, at cycle 2 the first stage is idle, and can handle the first stage of a second pair of numbers, while the second stage of the first pair is handled by second stage hardware.
 This continues for the five stages, so at any moment, 5 additions are carried out, although they are each in a different stage.
 This is called pipe lining.

-Since in scientific computing it is quite common to perform arithmetic on long sequences of floating point value, you can say that you can do an addition or a multiplication in one cycle.
+Since in scientific computing, it is quite common to perform arithmetic on long sequences of floating point value, you can say that you can do an addition or a multiplication in one cycle.